ghbrown/ssh-rdp-guide/readme.md

 ```
 on the remote machine.

-**On other Linux distributions** clone the GitHub repo via
+- **On other Linux distributions** clone the GitHub repo via
 ```
 $ git clone https://github.com/kokoko3k/ssh-rdp.git
 ```
-and then run commands from the `path/to/ssh-rdp` directory where the `ssh-rdp.sh` script is.
-You should be able to copy `ssh-rdp.sh` into `/usr/bin` to execute it from anywhere.
+and then run commands from the `path/to/ssh-rdp` directory where the `ssh-rdp.sh` script is (or better yet copy `/path/to/ssh-rdp/ssh-rdp.sh` into `/usr/bin` to execute it from anywhere).
 Also be sure to install all of the required software in the GitHub readme on the proper machines.

 ### SSH setup